jmuehlig/TableBundle/Resources/doc/v1.0/doc/simple_table.md

 The table bundle will not restrict you on database only as source for your data.
 With the data source feature, you can choose a source and if you have a look into the [api](../api/data_source.md), you can also implement your own data sources (e.g. file data source, REST data source, ...).
+Available sources are the entity data source and for more control the query builder data source.

 ### EntityDataSource
+If you only want all rows of an entity, the entity data source `EntityDataSource(string $entity[, callable $callback])`

 ### QueryBuilderDataSource

 ## Row attributes
 For more control, you can specify the `<tr>`-tag attributes.
+Therefore you can overwrite the method `getRowAttributes`, which depends on a row and returns an `array` with all attributes for this row.
-As example, if you want to mark the rows with class *project-finished*, if the row *isFinished*:
+As example, if you want to mark the rows with class *success*, if the row *isFinished*:
 ```php
 <?php
 // src/YourBundle/Table/Type/SimpleTableType.php